bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 A separate file makes sense in most cases.
 But if your entire application exists within the JS and it’s not very big, there might not be much argument to have the CSS elsewhere.

-### Files and scope
+### Scopes and files
 We want to handle both global and local scope.
 Global CSS is regular CSS, it can be used anywhere and everywhere the classes are available because we output unaltered class names.

-Local scope is when the class names are processed in order to have them work only where they are referenced directly.
-This is often used where CSS files are component-specific, for instance when having one CSS file for each JSX file.
+Local scope is when the class names are processed in order to give them unique names.
+This is to have them work only where they are specifically referenced and to avoid conflicts with identical class names that are used elsewhere.
+We use this in component-specific CSS files, for instance where there’s one CSS file for each JSX file.

-The variables file has some values we will use in both local and global scope.
+The variables file has values we will use in both scopes.

-Globally, we have base and utility files that use the variables and a common CSS file that imports the other files in listing order, meaning that only files imported after the variable file can use the variables.
+Globally, we have base and utility files that use the variables and a common CSS file that imports the other files in listing order.
+Meaning that only files imported after the variable file can use the variables.
 It is also imported inside the index.js in order to have Webpack handle it.

-We also have a locally scoped file that will have CSS that is only available to the components that import it.
-This too uses the variable file and needs to import it specifically because this local scoped file is unrelated to the common CSS.
+Locally, we have one file that will have CSS that is only available to the components that import it.
+This too uses the variable file and needs to import that because the local scoped file is unrelated to the imports happening in the global, common CSS.

-We add some classes in the components.
-OtherInfo has both locally scoped and global scoped.
-Which is a very common thing to do if you, for instance, have a set of general utility classes combined with more specific CSS.
+We have added some global classes in our components.
+In OtherInfo.jsx there is also local scope.
+A combination which is very common if you, for instance, have a set of general utility classes combined with more specific CSS.

-In OtherInfo.jsx we must import the related CSS file.
+In OtherInfo.jsx we achive this by importing the related CSS file:

 `import css from './OtherInfo.css'`